Buying a new computer

 One area where laptops, in particular, have changed considerably

-over the last decade is in the size and "aspect ratio" of their LCD screens.
-Older laptops had much squarer
+over the last couple of decades is in the size of their LCD screens and their aspect ratio.

-screens; the latest laptops have widescreens so you can watch movies
+Older laptops had much squarer screens; the latest laptops have widescreens so you can watch movies

+to watch plenty of movies on your computer.
 But if you're planning to do lots of Web work and you're buying a small

 computer with a tiny screen, bear in mind that many, wider websites will display

-with scroll bars (only showing part of the screen at a time)—and that
+with scroll bars (only showing part of the screen at a time)—and that can get a bit irritating after a while.

-Photo: My last three (Toshiba Satellite Pro) laptops.
+Photo: My last four (Toshiba Satellite Pro) laptops.
 The 1996 model on the left has a tiny screen and a really chunky (but amazingly robust) case with built-in power supply.
-This machine is literally built like a tank!
-In the middle, we have a low-cost Toshiba from 2004.
+This machine was literally built like a tank!
+Second along, we have a low-cost Toshiba from 2004.
 It has a much bigger screen and a huge touchpad and wrist-wrest.
 The case is also much thinner, but flimsier too.
-The 2007 model on the right is clearly designed to double as a DVD player.
+The 2007 model, third from left, is clearly designed to double as a DVD player.
 It has a widescreen display and the keyboard wrist area is much smaller.
-Note that the photos are not taken to the same scale.
+On the extreme right, the machine I use now, built in 2020, has an even wider screen, thinner body, and no hard drive: it uses

 Connectivity?